Dennis1107/one-on-one.tech-description/README.md

 :warning: Currently I am not willing to share the code.
 This repository should show what the project is, how I approached to problem and give some insights into the technical development

+:warning: The project is abandoned and not live anymore from November 2022.

 # How it started
 At the beginning of 2020 during the start of covid I had some free time as our company was closed for 2 weeks.
 I used the time to deepen my skills in Django & Frontend Development.
 At the end of the Udemy course there was a capstone project.
 Only following this project was a bit boring to me so I started my own project.